mdbergmann/cl-gserver/README.md

 Even though SBCL is by far the fastest one with `tell` on both `:pinned` and `dispatched`, it had massive problems on `dispatched - ask-s` where I had to lower the number of messages to 200k alltogether.
-Beyond that value SBCL didn\'t get it worked out.
+Beyond that value SBCL didn't get it worked out.

 **CCL (v1.12)**